2Beelzebub2/FiveM-Lua-Injector/README.md

 +  Doesn't crash anymore when spawning props
 +  No more instant ban with props on most servers
 +  Fps no longer drop to 30 when using ESP
+-  Removed the option to download resources since it gave instant ban(working on it)
 ```
 **Does not work on windows 8 or under**